tytydraco/yessleep/out/Heavy_Breathing.md

 Tom screamed for a moment - but the heavy breathing didn't stop.
 The video went on for another seven hours or so until it stopped.

 The next day, I was gonna show it to Mike, but he called me first.
 Said something was wrong.
 That someone had broken into his house, and he could hear them breathing.
 I told him to get out, but he said he wasn't no pussy, that he'd take care of it.
 That was what he said, he wasn't no pussy.
-As he kept talking, I began to realize his voice sounded like it was shaking.
+As he kept talking, I began to realize something wasn't right.
 I asked if he was alright.
 He said yes, and I could tell he was lying.
 I said I was about to come over when he screamed - then stopped.
 Like one minute he was there, then just gone.
 I said his name, and it was like talking in a void.

 I called out his name, begged him to answer me, asked if he was alright... then I heard something.
 Real faint.
 But getting slowly louder.
 And a little closer.